-Whether or no family planning programs have a substantial effect on fertility, it is possible that they can improve the wellbeing of both women and children simply through the better control over timing of births.
+Whether or not family planning programs have a substantial effect on fertility, it is possible that they can improve the well-being of both women and children simply through providing better control over timing of births.
 There is, however, even less solid research on the long-run effects on other outcomes than there is for the effect on fertility.
-Part of the problem is that in identifying the causal effect of programs is even harder for other outcomes than fertility because a woman’s fertility and her investment in her children are likely driven by the same unobserved characteristics and the decision is jointly made (Schultz 2005).
+Part of the problem is that identifying the causal effect of programs is even harder for other outcomes than fertility, because a woman’s fertility and her investment in her children are likely driven by the same unobserved characteristics and the decision is jointly made (Schultz 2005).
 In addition, many of the outcomes of interest, such as children’s completed education, will not be known until many years later.

-Because of the issues in identifying the effects the Matlab experiment described above contribute most of the credible research in this area.
-Despite the substantial reduction in fertility that followed from the differential access to family planning there is little evidence of significant effects on the school enrollments of boys or girls (Sinha 2005).
-Using a different approach there is some evidence that younger boys completed more schooling with access to the program, but the effect is smaller for older children, and not statistically significant for girls of any age (Joshi and Schultz 2007).
-The effect of the program on labor force participation are positive for both boys and girls, but only signiﬁcant for boys.
-Furthermore, the effect of the program on our most common measure of health, the height of children, is unclear with some research suggesting no no significant differences in height for children less than 15 years old across treatment and control areas (Joshi and Schultz 2007) and other finding a significant effect (Barham 2012).
+Because of the issues in identifying causal effects, the Matlab experiments described above contribute most of the credible research in this area.
+Despite the substantial reduction in fertility that followed from the differential access to family planning, there is little evidence of significant effects on the school enrollments of boys or girls (Sinha 2005).
+Using a different approach, there is some evidence that younger boys completed more schooling with access to the program, but the effect is smaller for older children, and not statistically significant for girls of any age (Joshi and Schultz 2007).
+The effect of the program on labor force participation is positive for both boys and girls, but only signiﬁcant for boys.
+Furthermore, the effect of the program on our most common measure of health, the height of children, is unclear, with some research suggesting no significant differences in height for children less than 15 years old across treatment and control areas (Joshi and Schultz 2007) and others finding a significant effect (Barham 2012).

-Even though the results on education and health is mixed, children in the treatment areas are significantly more likely to survive (Joshi and Schultz 2007).
+Even though the results on education and health are mixed, children in the treatment areas are significantly more likely to survive (Joshi and Schultz 2007).
 Having access to the program reduced under-five child mortality by five percentage points.
 In addition, preventive health inputs were used more frequently in the treatment areas, as are prenatal care and tetanus inoculations for mothers.
 The substantial decline in child mortality point to substantial improvements in early child health as a result of the program.

 For adults, there is substantial evidence that women benefit from access to the program (Joshi and Schultz 2007).
 Women in the treatment areas had substantially higher BMI, which is correlated with better health in a malnourished population like the one in Matlab.
 They were also more likely to have access to drinking and cleaning/bathing water sources within the family compound.
 Furthermore, treated women with more education lived in higher-valued homesteads, agriculture, and owned more nonagricultural or financial assets, and earned larger market incomes.

 One argument for why we sometimes fail to find substantial changes in fertility from access to family planning is that many people in developing countries had little incentive to reduce the number of children; the opportunity cost of women’s time is low and children are potentially productive on the family farm or can serve as old age security (Banerjee et al. 2014; Lambert and Rossi 2016).
-As a result, rather than focusing on the supply of family planning, some economists emphasize policies that influence fertility demand such as household poverty and girls’ schooling (Pritchett 1994; Das Gupta et al. 2011).
+As a result, rather than focusing on the supply of family planning, some economists emphasize policies that influence fertility demand, such as household poverty and girls’ schooling (Pritchett 1994; Das Gupta et al. 2011).